Rapper Young Thug Turns Himself In To Georgia Police After Warrant For Eight Felony Charges

 Rapper Young Thug has turned himself in to Georgia police after they issued a warrant for eight felony charges related to a 2017 traffic arrest in which police claimed they found a slew of narcotics.

-The rapper, whos real name is Jeffery Lamar Williams, turned himself in to the Dekalb County Sheriff’s Department this week, Rolling Stone reported.
+The rapper, whose real name is Jeffery Lamar Williams, turned himself in to the Dekalb County Sheriff’s Department this week, Rolling Stone reported.
 He was charged with five violations of the Georgia Controlled Substance Act, stemming from a traffic stop for tinted windows on his Mercedes-Benz Maybach, the report added.

 At the stop, police claimed they found methamphetamine, hydrocodone, and marijuana in the car in quantities with the intent to sell as well as generic Xanax, codeine, $50,000 in cash, and an illegal firearm.
 As XXL noted, Georgia is known for its strict drug laws where possession of even small amounts of marijuana can carry harsh sentences.